flex-height

 • Predictable timetables

-• Can lead to excessive maintenance
+• Can lead to over-maintenance

 • Less efficient use of resources